cockroachdb/docs/cockroachcloud/deploy-a-python-to-do-app-with-flask-kubernetes-and-cockroachcloud.md

 1. Enter a **Username** and **Password**.
 1. Click **Save**.

     Currently, all new users are created with admin privileges.
-For more information and to change the default settings, see [Granting privileges](managing-access.html#grant-privileges) and [Using roles](managing-access.html#use-roles).
+For more information and to change the default settings, see [Managing SQL users on a cluster](managing-access.html#manage-sql-users-on-a-cluster).

 ### Step 3.
 Generate the CockroachDB client connection string